- Amid the Gaza conflict, experts try to figure out who's in charge

 Since Hamas took over Gaza, the armed wing, Qassam Brigades, has morphed into a military force aimed at protecting the territory.
 Its fighters have also continued to periodically fire rockets into Israel.
 The Israeli military estimated this month that Hamas and other militant groups in Gaza have between them roughly 10,000 rockets of varying ranges.

-The military wing is led by Mohammed Dief, a shadowy, savvy figure who analysts say has survived multiple Israeli assassination attempts.
+The military wing is led by Mohammed Deif, a shadowy, savvy figure who analysts say has survived multiple Israeli assassination attempts.

-Always on the move: The Qassam Brigades' website says that Dief's real name is "Mohammed Diab."
-It says he took the name "Dief," which means "guest," because under the pursuit of Israeli security forces, "he kept moving from village to village and from place to place."
+Always on the move: The Qassam Brigades' website says that Deif's real name is "Mohammed Diab."
+It says he took the name "Deif," which means "guest," because under the pursuit of Israeli security forces, "he kept moving from village to village and from place to place."

 "Over the years, it's lost a lot of military commanders during assassinations and military conflicts," said Abi Ali.
 "It's proven that it's robust enough to take this kind of event and keep improving its capability."